agda/agda/doc/user-manual/getting-started/installation.rst

-* If you are tracking ``nixos-unstable`` or ``nixpkgs-unstable`` (the default on MacOS) or are using a version of NixOS newer than 20.03 then you should be able to install via:
+* If you are tracking ``nixos-unstable`` or ``nixpkgs-unstable`` (the default on MacOS) or are using a version of NixOS newer than 20.03 then you should be able to install Agda via:

   .. code-block:: bash